dasushii/Honors-Programming-Languages/Speaking Language/SpeakingREADME.md

 Example:
 ```
-the Word testVariable.
+the Word testVariable!
-testVariable is "Hello".
+testVariable is "Hello"!

-The Word testVariable2 is "Hello".
+the Word testVariable2 is "Hello"!
 ```
 To call a variable, simply use the variable name:

-`announce testVariable.`
+`announce testVariable!`

 ### Functions
 In general, functions follow the form "My function" + [function name] + "accepts" + ([function parameter(s)]) + "and distributes" + [return type(s)]

-To `return`, simply type `I'll end with`
+To `return`, simply type `show`

 Example:
 ```
 My function testFunction accepts (number inputInteger) and distributes (numbers){
-    I'll end with inputInteger times 2.
+    show inputInteger times 2!
 }
 ```
 The console would return `inputInteger * 2`
 #### Functions with no return type
 For functions that don't return anything (Java's `void`), use `nothing`.
-Similarly, for functions that don't require any input, also use `nothing`
+Similarly, for functions that don't require any input, also use `nothing`.
 Example:
 ```
 My function testFunction2 accepts (nothing) and distributes (nothing){
-    announce "This function doesn't return anything!".
+    announce "This function doesn't return anything!"!
 }
 ```
 The console would print `This function doesn't return anything!`